aws-neuron/aws-neuron-sdk/general/appnotes/torch-neuron/rcnn-app-note.rst

     print(prof.key_averages().table(sort_by="cpu_time_total", row_limit=30))

-We see that convolution operators (``aten::convolution``) contribute the most to the inference time.
-By compiling these convolution operators to Inf1, we can improve performance of the R-CNN model.
-We can print the R-CNN model architecture to see which layers contain the ``aten::convolution`` operators:
+We see that convolution operators (``aten::convolution``) contribute the most to inference time.
+By compiling these convolution operators to Inf1, you can improve performance of the R-CNN model.
+Print the R-CNN model architecture to see which layers contain the ``aten::convolution`` operators: